 Being the parent of a teenager can involve navigating tricky topics, like death and dying.
 At Your Teen, we know that it can be helpful to hear from other parents and teens who are dealing with those issues, and to get helpful advice from a parenting expert who cares.
-Here’s how one family handled it along with expert advice for helping teenagers to process death and grief.
+Here’s how one family handled the death of a grandfather along with expert advice for helping teenagers to process death and grief.

 TEEN | By Cassidy Hilmar